RTXteam/RTX/deploy/preview/README.md

 - On the host directly: `bash deploy/preview/deploy.sh 2853 my-branch`.
 Pass the head commit as a third argument to make a fast redeploy possible, and `--force` to rule one out.

-The workflow posts one sticky comment on the pull request with the URL, the branch and short commit, whether the deploy was a fast redeploy or a full rebuild, and the smoke test table.
+The workflow posts a status comment on the pull request with the URL, the branch and short commit, whether the deploy was a fast redeploy or a full rebuild, and the smoke test table.
+Every deploy and teardown posts a new comment so the thread stays chronological, and the previous status comment is collapsed as outdated so the thread does not fill up.
-Redeploying updates that same comment instead of adding a new one.
 A refused `/deploy` (fork pull request, closed pull request) gets a short reply saying why.

 The scripts always run from the workflow's own branch on master, never from the pull